jalanb/pym/README.md

 pym remains entirely vapourware at present, but the ideas behind it are being curated over at [ReadTheDocs](https://pym.readthedocs.org).
 There is some code in the src directory, but just for concept-exploration.

-One concept being explored is presenting the user with program objects (e.g. projects, methods, operators) first and incidentals (e.g. files) second, if at all
+One such concept is that the user wants to edit structural entitites (e.g. modules, methods, mocks), not incidentals (e.g. text, files).

 Sourcegraph
 -----------